YiningJenny/A.C.E_Docs/Journal.md

 - By the game test, we find that we don't have a full and smooth game flow.
 It might influence players' game experience in the future.
 I need to add user interface, like pause menu, sound volume, quit game etc.

 # 5th-6th June - Build physical environment and test
-- modify code and scene depend on
+- modify code and scene depend on physical environment.